bigbio/pgatk/docs/pypgatk.rst

 .. code-block:: bash
    :linenos:

- 	$: python3.7 pypgatk.py vcf-to-proteindb --vep_annotated_vcf homo_sapiens_incl_consequences.vcf --include_biotypes --lincRNA include_consequences missense --af_threshold 0.05
+ 	$: python3.7 pypgatk.py vcf-to-proteindb
+ 		--vep_annotated_vcf homo_sapiens_incl_consequences.vcf
+ 		--include_biotypes lincRNA
+ 		--include_consequences missense
+ 		--af_threshold 0.05

 Explanation of the command:
 by default  vcf-to-proteindb considers transcript that have a coding sequence that includes all protein_coding genes.
 In order to also include lincRNAs we use the --include_biotypes option that accepts multiple entries separated by comma.
 The biotypes can be on of the ENSEMBL gene/transcript biotypes defined here <link to ENSBML biotypes>.
 The choice of using gene or transcript biotype can be specified using the --biotype_str option.